monarkee/bumbledocs/installation.md

 Bumble can generate a users table and populate it with a test admin user by publishing its migrations into your app and issuing the following commands:

     php artisan vendor:publish --provider="Monarkee\Bumble\Providers\BumbleServiceProvider" --tag="migrations"

+    // If you want to seed the database with an admin User php artisan vendor:publish --provider="Monarkee\Bumble\Providers\BumbleServiceProvider" --tag="seeds"

     composer update